top of page

 Hessen on a map of Germany

+Hessen (Hesse) is a region where every town is full of history and unique charm.
 The bustling markets, picturesque vineyards, and mystical forests of Hessen never cease to inspire travel and discovery.
 The atmosphere of medieval romance intertwines with modern dynamism, creating a unique blend of tradition and innovation.
 This region captivates at first sight and leaves an unforgettable impression.

-HESSEN: HISTORY OF THE COAT OF ARMS
+HESSEN: COAT OF ARMS' HISTORY

 Coat of arms of Count Henry I, codex of 1334